SLIIT-R25-002/HeatScape/README.md

   - Implement image-based object matching for accurate temperature data alignment.
   - Optimize communication and power systems for long-duration outdoor operation.

-### 📊 Data Processing with VLMs
+### 📊 VLM & Data Processing
-- **Research Question**: How can Visual Language Models and Explainable AI improve interpretation of heat data and suggest mitigation strategies?
+- **Research Question**: How can Visual Language Models (VLMs) and Explainable AI improve interpretation of heat data and suggest actionable mitigation strategies for Urban Heat Island (UHI) effects?
 - **Objectives**:
   - Integrate collected temperature and image data into a VLM pipeline.
   - Use prompt engineering for heat island detection and mitigation suggestion generation.